-Those of you who have frequented my blog know about my need for POP!
+Those who have frequented my blog know about my need for POP!
 Culture comfort.
 Whether it is gaming with my brother-in-law Kyle, movie chats with my brother Jeff, or, as you will learn in future blog posts, my LEGO builds, golf outings, and addiction to the television show, American Dad.
-Today’s blog post, I will jump back to my weekly movie chats with my brother.
-There I will continue to explore the podcast that inspired our conversations, Bill Simmons’ The Rewatchables.
+In today’s blog post, I will jump back to my weekly movie chats with my brother.
+I will continue to explore the podcast that inspired our conversations, Bill Simmons’ The Rewatchables.
 More importantly, this blog will examine the best and most time-consuming category, “Best Heat Check.”

 What is a Heat Check?